 Tip 7 For Flying With a Toddler: Electronics

 The seventh tip for flying with a toddler is using electronics.
 I brought my mini iPad on the plane and filled it with movies and games before I went.
 I downloaded Netflix shows on my tablet so the boys could watch them without wifi.
+You can also download shows and movies off the Disneyplus app as well.
 I made a list of some ideas below.

 Netflix Shows (Downloadable):

 Head over to my blog post where I list the best Netflix shows for toddlers.
 I’ll even show you how to download them so you can watch them later without wifi!

 Tip 8 For Flying With a Toddler: Have them wear easy clothes and bring an extra pair of clothing.

 The eighth tip for traveling with a toddler is putting them in easy clothes.
 When my boys were younger I put them in zip up onesies and it made diaper changes a lot easier on the plane.
 I did not want to deal with snapping a bunch of buttons.
 Now that the boys are older its easiest to do pants and a t-shirt.